felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I ordered my copy of the handbook in 2019.
 I finished it on August 6, 2022.
 For those keeping count, that means the years of lead time.
 What happened?

 Simply put, after a few chapters, I began to feel intimidated.
+This didn't feel like the Phoenix Project.
+It was a real book, one that required actual effort to read through.

-Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of information.
+Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of knowledge.
 For example, I had trouble remembering what the Three Ways of DevOps stood for, even though they were central parts of both the Phoenix Project and the handbook.
-It felt like I was drowning in information, having too much of a good thing.
+It felt like I was drowning in information.
 If the Phoenix Project managed to organically sneak in   a reasonable amount of information within the context  of  story, the DevOps Handbook proved to be too much for me.
 There seemed to be no time for relaxation: The handbook  simply lined the knowledge nuggets one after the other relentlessly.

-I initially read  the handbook physically, as I had done with the Phoenix Project.
-When I felt my reading velocity diminish, I started reading the digital version on my Kobo.
-Same result: initial progress was quick, and then everything grinded to a halt.
+Very early on, I could feel my reading velocity diminish as I was reading my physical copy.
+I started reading the digital version on my Kobo to see if that could help, but I got the same result; Initial progress was quick, and then everything grinded to a halt.

-Reluctantly, I eventually shelved  the handbook, feeling ashamed and defeated.
+Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.

 This pattern of excitement for learning leading  to bitter abandon was, as you might have guessed, not limited to the DevOps Handbook.
 Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed at it more   than I succeeded.
 Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to join nesto, in the hope that there lied the key  that would unlock this potential.

 I just didn't expect that key to be the threat  of getting the old boot!

 ## Good fold, Bad fold

 So I got to work, big time.
 My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
-One of my first personal goals was to get through the DevOps Handbook before the end of my extended probation.
+One of my first personal goals was to get through the DevOps Handbook before the end of my extended probation, partly to prove to myself that I could accomplish something for once.

-And I am  happy to report that I did, thanks in no small  part to a neat little trick that  I am  about to show you:
+And I am  happy to report that I did (!!), thanks in no small  part to a neat little trick that  I am  about to show you:

-{{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="I finished it!
-Actually, this is my second copy of the DH.
-It took so long for me to read my first copy that a second edition came out in the meantime." >}}
+{{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

 Can you  spot it?
 The little detail that allowed me to read the book?
 Look at the spine.